-The American Veterans Ball (AVB2020) is PROUD to Announce Sergeant Major Bryan Battaglia (USMC-Retired) will be our PASSION & PURPOSE Speaker for AVB2020 on Friday November 6th, 2020 at the MGM National Harbor, MD.
+The American Veterans Ball (AVB2020) is PROUD to Announce Sergeant Major Bryan Battaglia (USMC-Retired) will be our PASSION & PURPOSE Speaker for AVB2022 on Friday May 20th, 2022 at the MGM National Harbor, MD.
 Marine Sergeant Major Bryan B. Battaglia is the former Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff, (SEAC).
 Designated as the U. S. Armed Forces senior ranking Noncommissioned Officer, his tenure spanned from October 2011 through December, 2015.
 In this capacity, he served as the principal military advisor to two Chairman of the Joint Chiefs of Staff, Army Gen. Martin Dempsey and Marine Gen. Joseph Dunford and three Secretaries of Defense, Leon Panetta, Chuck Hagel, and Ashton Carter, on all matters involving joint and combined total force integration, utilization, health of the force and joint development for enlisted personnel and military families.

 Prior to this assignment, Battaglia served as the Sergeant Major for U.S. Joint Forces Command under then Gen. James Mattis, USMC and Gen. Raymond Odierno, USA.
 Battaglia was born and raised in New Orleans, Louisiana and following High School, he joined the Marine Corps in September 1979 as an infantryman.
 Following Boot Camp and Infantry Training, PFC Battaglia served as a Security Guard at Marine Barracks London, Detachment II, RAF, St. Mawgan, England.
 Meritoriously promoted to Corporal in November 1981, he transferred to Company I, 3rd Battalion, 6th Marines as a Fire Team Leader.
 Completing Squad Leaders School, Water Survival Instructor School and Nuclear, Biological and Chemical Defense School, he was reassigned as an infantry Squad Leader.
 Meritoriously promoted to Sergeant on October 2, 1982, he shifted to Weapons Platoon as the 60mm Mortar Section Leader.